00-kelvin/qbb2022-answers/day4-lunch/README.md

 * The protein coding, random snippet, and lncRNA allele counts have similar frequency distributions, with a peak at the lowest allele counts and a relatively uniform but decreasing distribution towards higher allele counts.
 * Both the exons and processed pseudogene distributions are more segmented, each with two peaks in the higher allele count regions but otherwise clustered around lower allele counts.

+**Exercise 3**

+**SYNOPSIS**
+     bxlab/cmdb-plot-vcfs -- ...

+**USAGE**
+     bash do_all.sh <file1> <file2>

+     <file1>   vcf file containing SNPs to process
+	 <file2>   gtf file containing annotations of gene type

+ DESCRIPTION
+     1. Create .bed files for features of interest
+         - Run subset_regions.sh Bash script
+         - Use grep to subset the GTF file to only chromosome 21
+		 - Use grep and awk to locate gene types protein_coding, processed_pseudogene, and lncRNA and create a bed file with their chromosome number and start/ stop positions (formatted to bed conventions)
+		 - Use grep and awk to locate all exons and create a bed file with their chromosome number and start/stop positions (formatted to bed conventions)
+	 2.